-- If you develop skin necrosis (patches of skin loss due to clots in or under the skin) due to medicines such as warfarin.
+- If you develop skin necrosis, in which patches of skin are lost due to clots in or under the skin, due to medicines such as warfarin.

 - Some pregnant women who have had a thrombosis in the past due to a mild provoking factor.
-(However, a pregnant woman with a history of unprovoked thrombosis does not need testing, as she needs anticoagulants anyway in pregnancy).
+(However, a pregnant woman with a history of unprovoked thrombosis does not need testing, as she needs blood-thinning medication (anticoagulants) anyway in pregnancy).

 - If you have a family history of venous thrombosis in at least two relatives.

 - If you have certain blood test results: an unexplained prolonged activated partial thromboplastin time (aPTT) - an abnormal result on a certain type of blood clotting test.
 Some people with other medical conditions (because these can sometimes be linked to thrombophilia):

 - Fetal death.